 Library

-Due to the limited number of workstations, longer work stays for non-university members are only possible during the lecture-free period after registration.
+Due to the limited number of workstations, non-university members can only use the library for longer periods during the lecture-free period by appointment.

 Christa Scheld